gaetanserre/SBS-Proofs/README.md

 ### NMDS Proofs

 Proofs in Lean of several results on the asymptotic convergence of [SVGD](https://proceedings.neurips.cc/paper_files/paper/2016/file/b3ba8f1bee1238a2f37603d90b58898d-Paper.pdf).
-It is associated with the algorithm NMDS, introduced in my master's thesis [Stochastic Methods for Global Optimization](https://gaetanserre.github.io/assets/master_thesis.pdf).
+It is associated with the algorithm NMDS.

 #### Usage
 - Install Lean.
 See instruction [here](https://leanprover-community.github.io/get_started.html);